-individualized QI work sessions that are held virtually and in-person when possible for the health center staff
+Individualized QI work sessions that are held virtually and in-person when possible for the health center staff;

-walkthrough with health center staff through the process of utilizing QI tools & techniques with the identified improvement opportunity
+Walkthroughs with health center staff through the process of utilizing QI tools & techniques with the identified improvement opportunity

-AQuIN a QI network is comprised of all health centers in Alaska.
-Activities within AQuIN include monthly collaborative calls alternating “Data Deep Dives” and “Academy” calls, semi-annual data summits, peer networking and support through the use of sharepoint groups and listservs.
+Alaska Quality Improvement Network (AQuIN) AQuIN, a QI network, is comprised of all health centers in Alaska.
+Activities within AQuIN include monthly collaborative calls alternating “Data Deep Dives” and “Academy” calls, semi-annual data summits, and peer networking and support through the use of Sharepoint groups and listservs.

-APCA staff provide training & technical assistance focused on TBC.
-This includes how TBC aligns with Patient Centered Medical Home concepts.
+Team Based Care (TBC) APCA staff provide training and technical assistance focused on Team Based Care (TBC).
+This includes how TBC aligns with Patient Centered Medical Home ideology.
 Twice yearly TBC Collaboratives are held and open to all health centers in Alaska.
-During the collaboratives, relevant TBC content is provided to participants and office hours are available for individualized on-on-one technical assistance.
+During the collaboratives, relevant TBC content is provided to participants and office hours are available for individualized one-on-one technical assistance.

 Patient-Centered Medical Home (PCMH) The medical home model holds promise as a way to improve health care in America by transforming how primary care is organized and delivered.
 Building on the work of a large and growing community, the Agency for Healthcare Research and Quality (AHRQ) defines a medical home not simply as a place but as a model of the organization of primary care that delivers the core functions of primary health care.

-Weekly meetings every Thursday afternoon at 1:00 p.m. to answer your PCMH questions as you work on practice transformation.
+PCMH Weekly Office Hours: Weekly meetings every Thursday afternoon at 1:00 p.m. provide an opportunity to answer your PCMH questions as you work on practice transformation.
 For more information and specific assistance, please contact: Sharayah Foster, MPH, Training & Technical Assistance Coordinator at TeamTTA@alaskapca.org